ianoxwell/trading-dashboard/README.md

 ### RxJS Logic

-- Correct use of operators to handle data flow, tab sync, and UI updates
+- Correct use of operators to handle data flow, tab/page sync, and UI updates

 ### Styling

-- Apply theming with Ionic variables
-- Use skeleton loaders where applicable
-- Focus on polish, spacing, and UX consistency
+- Don’t forget: polish and visual quality matter too

 ---